 It was ratified March 1, 1781.

-Further proof of this status comes within the Treaty of Paris, signed September 3, 1783 and ratified by the Confederate Congress of the United States on January 14, 1784.
+Further proof of this status of nation-states comes within the Treaty of Paris, signed September 3, 1783 and ratified by the Confederate Congress of the United States on January 14, 1784.
 The preamble is filled with references of the “United States” and the naming of the representatives present; David Hartley, Esqr, a member of the British Parliament representing King George III and John Adams of Massachusetts and other offices, Benjamin Franklin of Pennsylvania and other offices, and John Jay of New York and other offices (Each of them long winded!) acting as plenipotentiaries of the United States, as well as other stipulations that include a treaty with France.

 Following the preamble it begins…